alecramsay/MM2/README.md

 5. Assign 50 list seats, reducing the national gap
 6. Assign 165 list seats (600 total), balancing the two with skew(r=2) until gap is zero and then just minimize the national gap
 7. Assign 165 list seats (600 total), balancing the two with skew(r=1) until gap is zero and then just minimize the national gap
+8. Assign 165 list seats (600 total), always minimizing the prospective skew for the state

 The MM2_for_Congress.py script in the scripts/ directory takes a census decade, an election year, and a strategy, loads the census and election data, eliminates the national gap assigning list seats to states using the specified strategy: